 Restricted cash represents collateral provided under a commercial credit card agreement entered into with TD Bank, N.A. during July 2022.
-Restricted cash was \$50,000 as of June 30, 2023.
+Restricted cash was \$50,000 as of September 30, 2023.
 The Company has recorded this deposit and accumulated interest thereon as restricted cash on its consolidated balance sheet.
+In October 2023, the commercial credit card agreement was terminated by the Company and the bank removed the restriction on the cash.